MohamedEssamAdawy/MohamedEssamAdawy/README.md

 🧔 **Mohammed Essam, Communications and Electronics Engineer**

-- 🔭 I’m currently working on Coffee Shop project "Final Project in the Web Advanced Nanodegree - Udacity"
+- 🔭 I’m currently start working as a software developer engineer at Codescalers Egypt.
-- 🌱 I’m currently learning Python, Flask, Javascript, NodeJS.
+- 🌱 I’m currently learning Python, Docker and Rust.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Rust and Docker.
 - 💬 Ask me about Java SE, Python, Javascript, C++, Automation using Selenium
 - 📫 How to reach me: [@MElborolossy](https://twitter.com/MElborolossy)
-- 😄 Pronouns: ...
 - ⚡ Fact: I'm really :heart: programming and coding.